return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/kernel-doc-components.rst

   from ``Documentation/conf.py`` (settings see `sphinx config`_)

 scripts/site-python/linuxdoc
-  This folder includes python extensions related to the linux documentation processes.
+  This folder includes python extensions related to the Linux documentation processes.
+At this time, this folder is moved to the ``dbxml2rst`_ project (see installation instructions there).

 Documentation/books_migrated
   Content the of automatic migrated DocBook-XML to reST documents